-Spring Semester
+opring or

 BN402 Acts 2

 BP412 Senior Seminar 1

 Bible Elective 3

 Minor Course 3

 Minor Course 3

 Minor Course 3

-T-4-1 4.5
+Total 15

-Dual Degree Option: B.A.C.M./M.A. in Ministry
+Dual Degree Option: B.A.M./M.A. in Ministry

-For those in the Bachelor of Arts in Christian Ministry who would like to complete a Master of Arts in Ministry, the following five-year sequence is also available.
+For those in the Bachelor of Arts in Ministry who would like to complete a Master of Arts in Ministry, the following five-year sequence is also available.
 Students who are academically qualified may follow this plan to complete both a Bachelor's and a Master's Degree in five years.
 For details on admission requirements for graduate studies, see the Graduate Catalog.
 Application to graduate studies should be made the last semester of undergraduate courses.